wunderwuzzi23/blog/content/posts/2020/applying-acls-and-race-conditions.md

 Console.WriteLine("*** Done");
 ```

-For this example the filename needs to be known, which in the scenario I looked at was actually predictable.
+The name of the file would have to be known, or be predictable or otherwise retrievable by the attacker.

 ## What's the result you might ask?

-*Turns out that this worked 100% of the time so far.*
+*Turns out that this works about 100% of the time.*  I guess file IO is just really slow...

-There are sometimes similar coding patterns I have seen with registry key, so I am adding this to my static anlaysis TODO list for things to check for.
+Similar coding patterns can be found in other areas, with user accounts, registry or also database configurations.
+So it's a good to keep this in the back of your head when doing static anlaysis or reviewing code.

+## How to fix

+There are typically APIs that will do the correct thing when providing the ACL at creation time.
+Another options is to not write sensitive information to the file right away, but lock it down first before storing content.

 Hope that helps - also if you find something similar, reach out.
 Curious to see how common that is.

 ## References

 * [FileSecurity Documentation](https://docs.microsoft.com/en-us/dotnet/api/system.security.accesscontrol.filesecurity?view=netframework-4.8)